netdata/netdata/docs/metrics-storage-management/enable-streaming.md

 [distributed architecture](https://github.com/netdata/netdata/blob/master/docs/store/distributed-data-architecture.md) is
 ideal for speed and scale, streaming provides centralization options and high data availability.

+This document will get you started quickly with streaming.
+More advanced concepts and suggested production deployments can be found in the [streaming and replication reference](https://github.com/netdata/netdata/blob/master/streaming/README.md).

 ## Streaming basics

 There are three types of nodes in Netdata's streaming ecosystem.